niloymridul/d287-java-frameworks/README.md

 ````

 New File Created: productboughtfailure.html

+Prompt: Display a message that indicates the success or failure of a purchase.

 - Line 1 to 30, as stated as  above when creating the BuyProductController.java file, this one of two files that determine
 whether or not a product has been bought or not.
 This one is for when the product is not bought sucessfully as per the title
 of the file.
 This file comes with the same style settings as the main page to keep with consistency.
 There is also a link